agrc/serverless-print-proxy/README.md

 Commits to master are automatically deployed to production pending passing tests via Cloud Build because 🤓.

-The `OPEN_QUAD_WORD` environment variable is managed in GCP via the Secret Manager.
+Make sure to set the `OPEN_QUAD_WORD` environment variable for the container in Cloud Run.